micmejia/bible-dump/NKJV/Acts/Acts 23.md

 For Sadducees say that there is no resurrection--and no angel or spirit; but the Pharisees confess both.

 ###### 9
 Then there arose a loud outcry.
-And the scribes of the Pharisees' party arose and protested, saying, "We find no evil in this man; [^a]but if a spirit or an angel has spoken to him, let us not fight against God."
+And the scribes of the Pharisees' party arose and protested, saying, "We find no evil in this man; but if a spirit or an angel has spoken to him, let us not fight against God."

 ###### 10
 Now when there arose a great dissension, the commander, fearing lest Paul might be pulled to pieces by them, commanded the soldiers to go down and take him by force from among them, and bring _him_ into the barracks. ## The Plot Against Paul

 ###### 11
-But the following night the Lord stood by him and said, [^b]"Be of good cheer, Paul; for as you have testified for Me in Jerusalem, so you must also bear witness at Rome."
+But the following night the Lord stood by him and said, "Be of good cheer, Paul; for as you have testified for Me in Jerusalem, so you must also bear witness at Rome."

 ###### 12
 And when it was day, some of the Jews banded together and bound themselves under an oath, saying that they would neither eat nor drink till they had killed Paul.